Our guide on how to challenge a Will

-If you want to know how to challenge a Will then you need to start by identifying the legal grounds upon which your challenge will be based.
+Once you have identified the legal grounds upon which your challenge will be based.
 You then need to build a case by assembling evidence to support that legal challenge.
 Once you have done so then the case needs to be presented to those who are seeking to ‘propound’ the Will.
 If the matter cannot be informally resolved then you will need to commence court proceedings to have the Will declared invalid and set aside by the court.

-The grounds for challenging the validity of a Will
+When challenging the validity of a Will it is important to consider the following:

 Who benefits from a successful challenge?

-If the challenge is successful, the Will would be ‘set aside’.
+If the challenge is successful, the Will is likely to be ‘set aside’.
 This means the estate will then pass to the beneficiaries named in an earlier Will (if one was made) or to the people who are entitled to inherit under the Rules of Intestacy ion there is no previous Will.

 So working out who benefits from a successful challenge is critical and needs to be considered at the very outset.
 After all, there is little point in challenging the validity of a Will if you have nothing to gain from doing so.